 Install Kata Containers

 Kata Containers is included in the containers-virt bundle.
-To install the framework, enter:
+To install the framework, enter the following command:

 sudo swupd bundle-add containers-virt